shopsys/shopsys/docs/project/how-to-write-an-upgradable-application.md

 ## Reported bug

-Sometimes you may find a bug or request a feature in Shopsys Framework, but until the reported (thanks for that!) issue/request is processed, and a new version is released you need to fix it in your code.
+Sometimes you may find a bug or request a feature in Shopsys Platform, but until the reported (thanks for that!) issue/request is processed, and a new version is released you need to fix it in your code.

 Then it's really useful to make a notice in your code, so you can quickly decide in the future whether some parts of your code can be safely deleted as the original issue is already resolved.